siqihe41099/STAT-5293---Group-Project-/README.md

 To find the outer boundary:  <br />.
 We bound the cornea region by creating a 130x130 region centered at the pupil's center.
 Then we gaussian blur the input image and utilize edge detection to binarize the cornea region.
 After it, we cover the pupil size to avoid HoughCircles() finds the inner circle.
 By setting the minRadius and maxRadius, HoughCircles() finds the outer circle's boundary. <br />
 - Iris Normalization <br />
 Project the iris image into the new coordinate system given by Li to get the normalized image.
-After running the irisNormalization function, we will get 7 normzlied image by setting the initial angle values as -9, -6, -3, 0, 3, 6, and 9 degrees.
-In this way, we create more train sets which can make our model more robust. <br />
+After running the irisNormalization function, we will get 7 normzlied image by setting the initial angle values as different degrees.
+In this way, we create more train sets which can make our model more robust.
+Even though, based on the Li Ma's paper, the setting is -9, -6, -3, -1, 0, 3, 6, 9, according to our observation, we set the degrees as -5, -4, -3, -2, -1, 1, 2, 3, 4, 5.  <br />
 - Image Enhancement <br />
 We need to consider the illumination effects to the normalized image.
 So we subtract estimated background illumination from the normalized image.
 Then use histogram equalization to improve the contrast of the image.
 However, in our results, it shows that when we do not do hist equlization, the correcteness reaches the highest point.<br />
 2. Feature Extraction <br />